sharma04500/ELK-Stack/ElasticSearch.md

 #### Modification of discovery section for cluster formation

+Seed host discovery refers to an auto-clustering mechanism in Elasticsearch.
+While setting up an elasticsearch cluster, if we describe all the nodes which belong to the cluster in this section through mentioning the ip address or an ip address with port or a domain name whose endpoint is another node carrying elaticsearch, as shown below.
+Elasticsearch has the capability to automatically spin up a cluster using the provided hosts and auto elects the master node as well.

 The other nodes on which elasticsearch is running are specified as seed hosts under discovery section.
 Here, the hosts can be specified as values in yaml format directly or as a list of strings, as shown below:

 ```